 Employment is considered seasonal if the production or service provided is significantly reduced at periodic intervals on an annual basis.
 Seasonal workers are not eligible for the VSW program.

-Yes, so long as the number of employees covered by the VSW plan remains unchanged during the plan.
+Yes, so long as the number of employees covered by the VSW plan remains unchanged during the plan and no lay-offs take place with the employer while participating in the Voluntary Shared Work Program.

 The program is an employer-based program.
 Employer responsibilities include: